-Italy bridge collapse kills 37, ignites national anger
+Italy bridge collapse kills 37, national anger grows

 “The top management of Autostrade per l’Italia must step down first of all,” Toninelli said in a Facebook post.

-He also said the government would carry out nationwide structural inspections of aging bridges and tunnels across the country with a view to launching a program of remedial works if required.
+He also the government would inspect the structure of aging bridges and tunnels across the country with a view to launching a program of remedial works if required.

 Within hours of the disaster, the anti-establishment government that took office in June said the collapse showed Italy needed to spend more on its dilapidated infrastructure, ignoring EU budget constraints if necessary.